-Effective April 27, 2018 and until further notice, the Canadian Food Inspection Agency (CFIA) is restricting the movement of plant material and soil out of the False Creek area.
+Until further notice, the Canadian Food Inspection Agency (CFIA) is restricting the movement of plant material and soil out of the False Creek and Downtown area.

 This means you cannot move:

 - Rooted plants and soil outside the area, year round

 - Above-ground plant parts outside the area between June 15 and October 15, the season adult beetles fly